temporalio/documentation/docs/go/workflows.md

 <!--SNIPEND-->

 By default, a Child Workflow Execution inherits the options provided to the Parent Workflow Execution, and the Temporal Server will automatically generate a Child Workflow ID.
-You can overwrite these options and specify a customer Child Workflow ID by customizing `ChildWorkflowOptions` and adding them to the execution context.
+You can overwrite any of these options and specify a customer Child Workflow ID by customizing `ChildWorkflowOptions` and adding them to the execution context.

+`ChildWorkflowOptions` include the following parameters:
+  - Namespace
+  - WorkflowID
+  - TaskQueue
+  - WorkflowExecutionTimeout
+  - WorkflowRunTimeout
+  - WorkflowTaskTimeout
+  - WaitForCancellation
+  - WorkflowIDReusePolicy
+  - RetryPolicy
+  - CronSchedule
+  - Memo
+  - SearchAttributes
+  - ParentClosePolicy

 ### Child Workflow Definition